Running a node.

 What you gain

-Before I ran a node, I used Blockstream's public Electrum servers to query my balance.
-Every time I opened Sparrow, Blockstream could see my addresses.
-They are a reputable company, but that is still an avoidable leak.
-Now my node does that lookup locally.
+Without a personal node, Sparrow defaults to Blockstream's public Electrum servers to query balances.
+Every time you open your wallet, that server operator can see your addresses.
+Reputable companies run those servers, but it is still an avoidable leak.
+A personal node does that lookup locally.
 The privacy delta is huge.

 The second gain is independence.
-If the public Electrum server I was using went down, so did my wallet.
-Now my wallet depends on my own hardware.
-Nobody can deplatform me out of my own stack.
+If a public Electrum server goes down, a wallet depending on it stops working.
+A wallet depending on your own hardware does not.
+Nobody can deplatform you out of your own stack.

 Initial sync